JasonMun7/fallbackWebsite/README.md

 ### Final Remarks 📝

-Thank you for visiting Jason Mun's fallback website.
+Thank you for visiting my fallback website!
 The comprehensive personal website is under development and will be live soon.
 Stay tuned and thank you for your patience! 😊🌈